Updated: Jun 16, 2021

 Cold sores: the bane of your autumn and winter existence.
 Painful, itchy, generally unpleasant but often unavoidable.
 That said, there’s more you can do to deal with one (or several) than just break out the cover-up.

 We all know stress compromises your immune system.
 Even more so when that stress is chronic.
 And since a compromised immune system can lead to cold sores, you’ll want to find a way to keep that stress in check.
 Find a practice that works for you — yoga, breathing work, long walks on the beach — and make it consistent.
-You can also try a calming bath in the evening using Calming or Soothing Bath Tea, a relaxing post-shower body oil or a cup of a soothing herbal tea…whatever floats your de-stressing boat.
+You can also try one of our calming roll-ons in the evening using Harmony or Sweet Dreams like a relaxing post-shower body oil or simply rolling into your pulse points (wrists, neck ...) whatever floats your de-stressing boat.

 And of course, sleep.
 Your body does most of its healing and repairing while you’re sleeping, so make sure you’re giving it ample time to do so.
-Not only that, but running on an empty tank will likely lead to inflammation and lowered immunity — when you have no energy, how can your body fight off any baddies?
-You can use a mood-enhancing room spray like our Pillow Mists.
+Not only that but running on an empty tank will likely lead to inflammation and lowered immunity — when you have no energy, how can your body fight off any baddies?
+You can use a mood-enhancing room spray like our Wellbeing Mists Harmony or Sweet Dreams.

 This is a biggie, and it’s something you have a lot of control over simply by paying attention to what you put into your body.
 Load up on antioxidants, vitamins and minerals.
-Stay away from stuff that causes inflammation, which in turns out compromises your immune system.
+Stay away from stuff that causes inflammation, which turns out to compromise your immune system.
 Eat your greens in whatever way is easiest for you.
 Add a scoop of antiviral coconut oil to your morning smoothie.
-Sip on herbal tea (bonus points if it contains equinacea or thyme two virus fighter and natural antibiotics).
+Sip on herbal tea (bonus points if it contains echinacea or thyme two virus fighter and natural antibiotics).

 Focus on getting the right amino acids — like anti-viral L-lysine or L-arginine; needed for the replication of the virus.
 Stay away from processed sugars that will hinder your immune system and lead to inflammation, add instead Manuka honey.
 Increase your vitamin C intake — the powerful antioxidant is also a serious immunity-booster and antiviral.